 How does the Microsoft Surface Earbuds sound?

-As far as unsealed earbuds are concerned, the Microsoft Surface Earbuds sounds good and reproduces audio accurately.
+As far as unsealed earbuds are concerned, the Microsoft Surface Earbuds sounds good.
 Due to the unsealed design, sub-bass notes sound lacking and it shows in the frequency response chart above.
 Most open-fit earbud tunings attempt to counteract the poor fit with egregious sub-bass amplification, but Microsoft leans into it with more focus on accurate midrange and treble reproduction.

 Vocals sound very good, and are never at risk of auditory masking from the bass notes.
 That said, external noises can (and do) still mask detail, making your music sound “unclear” if you listen anywhere beyond a quiet place like your home.

 Lows, mids, and highs

 The Rainbow Kitten Surprise song Painkillers opens with alternate picking between the fourth and sixth guitar strings.
 During the intro, the shakers are audible even amid the louder, lower sound of the guitar plucks.
-Sam Melo’s voice comes through clearly during the verse and chorus, with no audible masking even once the backing drums enter at 1:44.
-A little later, hi-hats become present; this is the only moment when masking is apparent.
+Sam Melo’s voice comes through clearly during the verse and chorus, even once the backing drums enter at 1:44.
+A little later, hi-hats become present and remain clear.
 Individual guitar strings are picked in sync with the hi-hat hits, rendering the cymbals difficult to hear.
+I don’t experience this difficulty when listening with the Drop x Sennheiser HD6XX.

 Can you use the Microsoft Surface Earbuds for phone calls?

 For a pair of earbuds with software so interwoven into the Microsoft 365 ecosystem, the microphone quality is surprising.
 Voice transmission isn’t particularly clear and it doesn’t sound much better than something like the Nothing Ear 1, which costs less than these earbuds.
 Colleagues may note that you sound “off” during your endless conference calls.

 Listen to our audio sample below to get an idea of how the embedded microphone system sounds, and whether it’s up to par for your needs.
 When you rate the demo, it helps fellow readers better understand the mic quality relative to a host of other audio products.